by means of experience

 However, Jozef was faced with the task of finding out whether he could use that thought to steer his own actions.

-During the time that he began to give his knowledge about life and death to other people, a great many people could not do anything with his doctrine.
+During the time that he began to give his knowledge about life and death to other people, a great many people could not do anything with his teachings.

 Many people dismissed his thoughts, and discussed this with their friends and acquaintances.